GSA/datagov-wptheme/README.md

 Here are some ways you can contribute:

-- by using alpha, beta, and prerelease versions
 - by reporting bugs
 - by suggesting new features
 - by translating to a new language
 - by writing or editing documentation
 - by writing specifications
 - by writing code (**no patch is too small**: fix typos, add comments, clean up inconsistent whitespace)
-- by refactoring code
+- by refactoring code (some of our code is a bit clunky!)
 - by closing issues
-- by reviewing patches

 When you are ready, submit a [pull request](https://github.com/GSA/datagov-design/pulls).